-Currently enrolled graduate students who must withdraw from all classes after the drop/add period in a given semester due to an emergency or other extraordinary circumstance may request to be approved for an emergency mid-semester leave of absence.
-An electronic emergency leave of absence form must be submitted to the senior director of graduate studies for approval.
+Currently enrolled graduate students who must withdraw from all classes after the drop/add period in a given semester due to hardship or an emergency situation, as it relates to a medical emergency of self or family member, mental/emotional distress, death in the family, traumatic event, major change in employment, or special extenuating circumstances, may request to be approved for an emergency mid-semester leave of absence.
+An electronic emergency leave of absence form must be submitted to the program director for approval.
 The request will be reviewed for consideration upon receipt of the completed form's electronic submission.
+The length of a leave of absence is determined by the program and approved by the program director.
 If approved, the emergency mid-semester leave of absence is active through the end of the semester of approval.
 During the emergency leave of absence, the student remains enrolled at the college.

-A student returning from an emergency leave of absence must meet with the senior director of graduate studies for course registration.
+A student returning from an emergency leave of absence must notify and meet with their program director for course registration.